 The Academic Data Centre in Leddy Library provides support for all aspects of research data management, from writing a plan to implementing it to archiving data securely after the project completes.

 The first step towards managing your research data is coming up with a plan, preferably before you begin data collection.
 Funding agencies are increasingly expecting that grant proposals will include a robust research data management plan.
-If you would like assistance contact Science Data Librarian Roger Reka to set up an appointment.
+If you would like assistance contact Data Librarian Berenica Vejvoda to set up an appointment.
 There are also some online tools to help you get started.

 - DMP Assistant is a tool created by the Portage Network to help meet the anticipated Data Management Plan requirements of several Canadian funders, including the Social Sciences and Humanities Research Council and the Canadian Institutes of Health Research.
 The tool is free software and works similarly to a wizard: answer some questions about your project, and it produces output that with minimal tweaking is ready to be added to grant application forms.